Korea's New Entry Restrictions: When 'Hate Speech' Laws Become Modern Lèse-Majesté

 - Korean content creators spreading disinformation about foreigners

-- SNL Korea mocking Hanni (NewJeans member) after her harassment testimony6
+- SNL Korea mocking Hanni (NewJeans member) after her harassment testimony8

-The policy emerges within a legal environment that already restricts accountability:
+The reforms emerge within a legal environment that already restricts accountability:

-- Criminal defamation law that punishes truthful statements7
+- Criminal defamation law that punishes truthful statements11 (Lee proposes abolishing this)

 - Institutional impunity for documented abuses